Eric Harrison (British Army officer): Between the wars

 Following the end of the war, Harrison resumed his sports careers.
 He was selected for the "Mother Country" rugby team (forerunner to the British and Irish Lions) in 1919, and played for the army against Oxford University in 1920.
-Harrison's rugby career ended prematurely due to injury, after which he refocused on hurdling; he was selected for the 1920 Summer Olympics but was prohibited from competing due to heart problems.
+Harrison's rugby career ended prematurely due to injury, after which he refocused on hurdling; he was a member of the Surrey Athletic Club and was selected for the 1920 Summer Olympics but was prohibited from competing due to heart problems.
 He was appointed master of the Royal Artillery Harriers and then selected for staff college.
 He went on to compete at the 1924 Summer Olympics in Paris, and reached a semi-final in the 110 metres hurdles.
+After the Olympics, Harrison attended the British Army Staff College at Camberley from 1925 to 1926, although he later wrote, "I cannot say that I really enjoyed my two years" at Camberley.
+Despite this, he was fortunate in his instructors, men who "nearly all of them, were to prove their ability in the Second World War, its occurrence a possibility I believe none of us foresaw".

-After the Olympics, Harrison attended the Staff College, Camberley from 1925 to 1926 and was appointed adjutant to Lahore District, India, from 1928 to 1932.
+Harrison was then appointed adjutant to Lahore District, India, from 1928 to 1932.
 There he became master of the Lahore Hunt and took up big game shooting and racquets, in which he won the doubles event at the All India Championships.
 He returned to England in 1932, when he was promoted to permanent major.
 In 1934, Harrison was appointed a battery commander at Catterick Garrison in Yorkshire.
 Here he began painting, and eventually had three of his works hung at the Salon in Paris.
 Later that year, he was promoted to brevet lieutenant colonel and given command of the Oxford University Officer Training Corps (OTC) and lectured at the university on military history until he relinquished the post in 1938; he also became master of the South Oxfordshire Hunt.

 In 1939, Harrison briefly served in Mandatory Palestine, commanding an infantry battalion at the end of the Arab Revolt under Major-General Bernard Montgomery, General Officer Commanding (GOC) 8th Infantry Division and a former Staff College instructor, who remarked that, "having loosed 'Dreadnought Harrison' on the task of killing rebels [...] he needed no urging in this respect".
 On 22 July 1939 Harrison was promoted to lieutenant colonel.